mrmatho/7dt-slides/pages/7-cyber-excel-1.md

 My daughter Claire is starting high school this year too, and we decided that this was a good time for her to start paying for more things.
 Specifically, we wanted her to:

-- buy any canteen food she wanted
+- buy her own canteen food when she wants it
 - buy her own clothes (other than school uniform)
 - pay for birthday and christmas presents for her friends and family